Exploring the quasar disc-wind-jet connection with LoTSS and SDSS: Introduction

 \section{Introduction}

 Quasars are some of the most extreme objects in the universe, with luminosities reaching up to $\sim10^{41}$ W \citep[$\sim10^{48}$~erg~s$^{-1}$,][]{whatsinaname}, and central supermassive black holes with masses of up to $10^{10}$M$_{\odot}$ \citep{big}.
 Originally, quasars were discovered as anomalous sources with enormous luminosities across many frequencies, particularly in the radio, but with only a point-like optical counterpart, morphologically similar to a distant star \citep[][]{qso,kellermann}.
-However, despite radio emission playing a critical role in their original identification, we know now that many quasars are very faint or even undetectable in the radio \citep{sandage,kukula}, and amongst those that do show strong emission, many host impressive extended structure in the form of (ultra-)relativistic collimated polar radio jets.
+However, despite radio emission playing a critical role in their original identification, we know now that many quasars are very faint or undetected in the radio \citep{sandage,kukula}, and amongst those that do show strong emission, many host impressive extended structure in the form of (ultra-)relativistic collimated polar radio jets.
 Exactly the mechanism or physical characteristic of a quasar that determines whether it will launch a jet is yet to be precisely established.
 Furthermore, whilst it is also thought that quasars often form another type of energetic outflow, wide-angled winds, how these co-exist or interact with formation of jets is not fully understood.
 The third crucial part of the puzzle is how these two types of outflow connect to the underlying accretion physics of the quasar.